9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

-For a normal Haskell type, a value can be either fully evaluated, an unevaluated thunk, or the special value ⊥, pronounced (and sometimes written) \"bottom\".
+For a normal Haskell type, a value can be either fully evaluated, an unevaluated thunk, or the special value ⊥, pronounced (and sometimes written) "bottom".
 The value ⊥ is a placeholder for a computation that does not succeed.
 Such a computation could take any of several forms.
 It could be an infinite loop; an application of `error`; or the special value `undefined`.